WallStreetMojo

 • Provide financial information to the investors and show the financial status of the entity;

-• A clear understanding of how each and every business transaction has been recorded;
+• A clear understanding of how every business transaction has been recorded;

 • Uniformly accepted financial report – which assists in better understanding of financial information;